jasminelim327/jasminelim327/README.md

 ### Hi there !
-I am Jasmine, a scientist turned aspiring software engineer 🙎‍♀️!
+I am Jasmine, an aspiring software engineer 🙎‍♀️!

 #### A little about myself!